canjs/can-connect-signalr/docs/can-connect-signalr.md

 to overwrite the method name of the `createData` method, set the `createName` property of the `SignalR` options object.

-Similarly, `can-connect-signalr` provides default proxy event handler names, for the methods defined to listen for replies from a `SignalR` server. `can-connect-signalr` has a limited set of event handlers you can use.
+Similarly, `can-connect-signalr` provides default proxy RPC handler names, for the methods defined to listen for replies from a `SignalR` server. `can-connect-signalr` has a limited set of RPC handlers you can use.
 The set is limited to the CUD operations it supports.
-As with the proxy methods, the listener names default to a combination of the hub name and the event name.
+As with the proxy methods, the listener names default to a combination of the hub name and the RPC name.
 For example, using `Message` as the Hub name:

  - messageCreatedData
  - messageUpdatedData